 Unlike other sugary snacks, fruit is high in fiber, which can negate many of the adverse health effects associated with consuming carbs and sugar.
 By being selective about which fruits to include in your diet and going for low-carb, high-fiber options, you can still enjoy the occasional serving or two of keto fruit as part of a nutritious diet.

-So what fruit is low in carbs?
-Are bananas good for keto?
-And which foods make the cut on the low-carb keto fruit list?
 Here’s everything you need to know about keto and fruit, plus which fruits should be included on your next keto diet food list at the supermarket.

-Can You Eat Fruit on the Keto Diet?
+Okay to Eat Fruit on the Keto Diet?

 The ketogenic diet focuses on cutting carb consumption and increasing fat intake to reach ketosis, a metabolic state in which the body begins burning fat for energy when glucose stores are running low.
 This typically involves decreasing intake of high-carb foods like grains, starches, legumes and sugary snacks while increasing consumption of healthy fats such as coconut oil, olive oil, grass-fed butter and ghee.